 Provides all members with the support that they need to have an enriching shared university experience;

-Identifies respect of both assenting and dissenting viewpoints as the key concept in all interactions between individual members of the community and between the MSU, McMaster University, and individual members of the community;
+Identifies respect of both assenting and dissenting viewpoints as the key concept in all interactions between individual members of the community and between the McMaster Students Union (MSU) and McMaster University;

 Meets the needs of different groups and individuals in a proactive and affirmative fashion so that members need not feel obligated to negotiate for their needs and rights.

+Operating Parameters

-Diversity Services operates under an anti-racist, anti-oppressive framework, and recognizes the state of racial and religious inequity on campus and in the larger global community and works toward the goal of a campus free from discrimination on these grounds.
+MSU Diversity Services operates under an anti-racist, anti-oppressive framework, and recognizes the state of racial and religious inequity on campus and in the larger global community and works toward the goal of a campus free from discrimination on these grounds.

-2. Operating Parameters

-MSU Diversity Services shall create space on campus devoted to inclusiveness and diversity;
+MSU Diversity Services shall:

+Create space on campus devoted to inclusiveness and diversity;

-MSU Diversity Services shall raise awareness of issues of inclusivity and inequity and provide affirmative opportunities for the sharing of related knowledge and experience;
+Awareness of issues of inclusivity and inequity;

+Provide affirmative opportunities for the sharing of related knowledge and experience;

-MSU Diversity Services shall coordinate annual events which further the goals of an inclusive and diverse campus;
+Coordinate annual events which further the goals of an inclusive and diverse campus;

-MSU Diversity Services shall advocate and lobby on behalf of its purpose and core principles on the McMaster campus and in the broader community:
+Advocate and lobby on behalf of its purpose and core principles on the McMaster campus and in the broader community:

-To this end, MSU Diversity Services shall provide MSU representation to various bodies, including but not limited to:
+Provide MSU representation to various bodies, including but not limited to:

 The President’s Advisory Committee for Building an Inclusive Community (PACBIC);

-MSU Diversity Services shall endeavor, in all above areas, to achieve its core goals and responsibilities in conjunction and cooperation with other groups within the MSU, on the McMaster campus and in the broader community;
+Endeavor in all above areas to achieve its core goals and responsibilities in conjunction and cooperation with other MSU groups, on the McMaster campus and in the broader community;

-MSU Diversity Services shall endeavor to exemplify its purpose within its own operations, management structure, and community environment.
+Endeavor to exemplify its purpose within its own operations, management structure, and community environment.

-3. Personnel Structure
+Personnel Structure